 The Holocaust & Contemporary Connections Grounded in relevant aspects of Holocaust history, the following programs connect learning to contemporary issues and concerns of today, introducing Echoes & Reflections and supplementary classroom resources to examine these topics with students.
-Antisemitism: Understanding and Countering this Hatred Today This program helps teachers educate about antisemitism today and its connection with the Holocaust.
-Educators gain strategies to help students respond to and counter contemporary antisemitism and forms of hate.
+Antisemitism: Understanding and Countering this Hatred Today It is critical for young people to understand the dangers of antisemitism today and the threat that it poses to both Jewish and non-Jewish populations.
+This program helps teachers to educate about antisemitism, examining its complexities from historic and contemporary perspectives.
+Educators gain strategies to help students respond to and counter antisemitism and forms of hate.
 Advancing Civic Participation through Holocaust Education Studying the Holocaust imparts essential lessons of civic values, including justice, tolerance, and the importance of democratic liberties.
-This program examines how lessons of history can instill the importance of civic action in young people from all backgrounds.
 By using Echoes pedagogical approach and examining the rise of the Nazi party, participants bridge memory into action and inspire students to participate in political processes in their community.
 Analyzing Propaganda and Teaching Media Literacy: The Holocaust as a Case Study Participants explore the events of the Holocaust through the lens of media, by examining propaganda deployed by the Nazis to discriminate against Jews and other minorities.
 Educators gain tools to facilitate classroom discussions and support students to analyze media in today's world.
 How We Remember: The Legacy of the Holocaust Today How did the world respond when the reality of the Holocaust came to light?
-How can we learn from the international response to crimes against humanity in interpreting memory and history?
 During this program, educators examine the pursuit of justice at Nuremberg, the effect the trials had on how we understand the Holocaust, how survivors coped with the trauma to build new lives in the aftermath, and how we remember and memorialize the Holocaust today.
-Connecting the Past with Today: Jewish Refugees and the Holocaust Focusing on the history of Jewish refugees during the 1930s and 1940s, educators learn to connect those lessons of intolerance, inaction, and indifference to how students understand today's refugee crises.
+Teaching About Genocide Using effective pedagogy, educators examine four specific genocides, including the Holocaust, to explore common themes.
+Participants learn about the identities of victims of genocide before the catastrophe as well as how a society was incited and organized to attack them.
+Educators also look at the effects of genocide on society as well as how memorialization and memory affect their legacies.
 It Starts with Words: Teaching the Holocaust to Combat Hate The Holocaust arose out of antisemitic hatred fueled in part by the power of words.
 Participants examine the escalation of words to violence, which in turn, became genocide in order to consider where such a progression might have been interrupted.
-Educators gain tools to apply these lessons to modern day issues faced by students to ensure human dignity for all.
+Educators also gain tools to apply these lessons to modern day issues faced by students.